 Your home is likely to be the most significant single investment that you have ever made in your life.
 While you may have retirement funds and other assets that have grown to be worth more than your home over time, your house represents a single purchase that is almost surely worth more in dollars than any other item that you own.

 Not only that, but you have built up memories in that home.
 Your children may have come home from the hospital to that home.
 This home may have been the one that you purchased with your wife right after you got married.
 These are real-life considerations to make when considering your options in conjunction with buying or selling a home in a divorce case.
-After all- these are personal finance decisions.
-You cannot completely remove the personal aspects to these issues no matter how hard you may try.
+After all, these are personal finance decisions.
+You cannot altogether remove the personal aspects to these issues no matter how hard you may try.

 Finding a balance between the business and personal side of financial decisions in a divorce can be extremely difficult.
 You will be faced with circumstances that require you to take positions as to what is best for you and your children moving forward.
 What is best for you all isn't always what feels best at the time, however.
 You may have to go through tough times initially to receive the rewards of your decisions down the road.

 In today's blog post from the Law Office of Bryan Fagan, I am going to introduce to you the topic of how to handle your family home in a Texas divorce.
 There are a great many circumstances that may arise in your divorce that can impact this decision.
 As I have already mentioned, you have personal circumstances that will almost indeed become relevant to making a decision.
 These blog posts will hopefully provide you with some baseline knowledge to guide you as you begin your divorce case.